-- property, casualty and life insurance (CNA Financial Corporation ("CNA"), a 90% owned subsidiary); - the production and sale of cigarettes (Lorillard, Inc. ("Lorillard"), a wholly owned subsidiary); - the operation of hotels (Loews Hotels Holding Corporation ("Loews Hotels"), a wholly owned subsidiary); - the operation of offshore oil and gas drilling rigs (Diamond Offshore Drilling, Inc. ("Diamond Offshore"), a 54% owned subsidiary); and - the distribution and sale of watches and clocks (Bulova Corporation ("Bulova"), a 97% owned subsidiary).
+- commercial property and casualty insurance (CNA Financial Corporation ("CNA"), a 91% owned subsidiary); - the production and sale of cigarettes (Lorillard, Inc. ("Lorillard"), a wholly owned subsidiary); - the operation of hotels (Loews Hotels Holding Corporation ("Loews Hotels"), a wholly owned subsidiary); - the operation of offshore oil and gas drilling rigs (Diamond Offshore Drilling, Inc. ("Diamond Offshore"), a 55% owned subsidiary); - The operation of interstate natural gas pipeline systems (Boardwalk Pipelines, LLC ("Boardwalk Pipelines"), formerly TGT Pipeline, LLC, a wholly owned subsidiary); and - the distribution and sale of watches and clocks (Bulova Corporation ("Bulova"), a wholly owned subsidiary).

 CNA.
 CNA's principal business is insurance.
-CNA is an insurance holding company whose primary subsidiaries consist of property and casualty and life and group insurance companies.
-CNA's property and casualty insurance operations are conducted by Continental Casualty Company and The Continental Insurance Company and their respective affiliates, and its life and group insurance operations are conducted by Continental Assurance Company and its affiliates, Valley Forge Life Insurance Company and CNA Group Life Assurance Company.
+CNA is an insurance holding company whose primary subsidiaries consist of commercial property and casualty insurance companies.
+CNA's property and casualty insurance operations are conducted by Continental Casualty Company and The Continental Insurance Company and their respective affiliates.
 CNA's principal market is the United States, with a continued focus on expanding globally to serve those with growing worldwide interests.
-CNA accounted for 70.2%, 69.7% and 74.5% of our consolidated total revenue for the fiscal years ended December 31, 2002, 2001 and 2000, respectively.
+CNA accounted for 65.18%, 71.27% and 70.40% of our consolidated total revenue for the years ended December 31, 2004, 2003 and 2002, respectively, and 63.27% and 64.97% of our consolidated total revenue for the three month periods ended March 31, 2005 and 2004, respectively.

 Lorillard.
 Lorillard is engaged, through its subsidiaries, in the production and sale of cigarettes.
 Its principal cigarette brand names are Newport, Kent, True, Maverick and Old Gold.
 Lorillard's largest selling brand is Newport, the second largest selling cigarette brand in the United States and the largest selling brand in the menthol segment of the United States cigarette market.
-Newport accounted for approximately 88% of Lorillard's sales in 2002.
+Newport accounted for approximately 91.0% of Lorillard's sales in 2004 and approximately 91.7% of Lorillard's sales in the three month period ended March 31, 2005.
 Substantially all of Lorillard's sales are in the United States, Puerto Rico and certain U.S. territories.
 Lorillard's major trademarks outside of the United States were sold in 1977.
-Lorillard accounted for 22.2%, 21.1% and 18.7% of our consolidated total revenue for the fiscal years ended December 31, 2002, 2001 and 2000, respectively.
-For a description of the relationship among Lorillard, the Loews Group and the Carolina Group, see "-Carolina Group/Loews Group" below, "Description of Loews Capital Stock-Carolina Group Stock" on page 16 and "Relationship Between the Loews Group and the Carolina Group" on page 26.
+Lorillard accounted for 22.20%, 19.95% and 22.22% of our consolidated total revenue for the years ended December 31, 2004, 2003 and 2002, respectively, and 21.55% and 22.21% of our consolidated total revenue for the three month periods ended March 31, 2005 and 2004, respectively.
+For a description of the relationship among Lorillard, the Loews Group and the

+Carolina Group, see "-Carolina Group/Loews Group" below, "Description of Loews Capital Stock-Carolina Group Stock" on page 14 and "Relationship Between the Loews Group and the Carolina Group" on page 24.

 Loews Hotels.
-The subsidiaries of Loews Hotels currently operate 18 hotels, 16 of which are in the United States, with the remaining two in Canada.
-Loews Hotels accounted for 1.8%, 1.7% and 1.6% of our consolidated total revenue for the fiscal years ended December 31, 2002, 2001 and 2000, respectively.
+The subsidiaries of Loews Hotels currently operate 20 hotels, 18 of which are in the United States and two of which are in Canada.
+Loews Hotels accounted for 2.07%, 1.74% and 1.53% of our consolidated total revenue for the years ended December 31, 2004, 2003 and 2002, respectively, and 2.46% and 2.31% of our consolidated total revenue for the three month periods ended March 31, 2005 and 2004, respectively.